TomWhitwell/MTM_Newsite_2022/_devices/graphic.md

 Moog 914 Filter Bank: 'Low' 125hz 175hz 250hz 350hz 500hz 700hz 1khz 1.4khz 2khz 2.8khz 4khz 5.6khz 'high'
 </li>
  </ul>"
-- "If you feed the out back into the input, you can get the module to feedback, oscillating at the centre frequencies (find out if your components match the calculations)"
+- "If you feed the out back into the input, you can get the module to feedback, oscillating at the centre frequencies (find out if your components match the calculations).
+Experiment with inverting or boosting the signal in the feedback loop."
-- "If you're assembling the pre-built kit from Thonk (definitely the most sensible way to go) make sure you follow the instructions carefully - this is a dense board, so you're working around some tiny components."
+- "If you're assembling the pre-built kit from Thonk make sure you follow the instructions carefully - this is a dense board, so you're working around some tiny components."
 ---